By Pradeep Pandey · Co-Founder · 16 min read · Updated

 Yes.
 A hybrid model works: nurses submit preferences through whatever communication channel the unit already uses, and the scheduling service uses those preferences as inputs when generating the schedule.
 The difference is that preferences are applied subject to fair distribution rules and coverage requirements, not first-come-first-served.
 The nurse still has input.
 The manager still approves.
 The system enforces the rules that manual self-scheduling cannot consistently enforce.

-Written by Pradeep Pandey Co-founder, SimpleScheduleAI.
-Deputy General Manager of Operations at Apollo Hospitals.
-MBA from IIM Trichy (Operations & Marketing).
-Deep background in healthcare operations, workforce optimization, and hospital process design.
+Pradeep Pandey is the co-founder of SimpleScheduleAI.
+He serves as Deputy General Manager of Operations at Apollo Hospitals and holds an MBA from IIM Trichy (Operations and Marketing).
+His work focuses on workforce optimization and scheduling operations for small and rural hospitals.
 LinkedIn →